-The W.J.M.
-Mackenzie Book Prize is awarded annually by the UK Political Studies Association to the best book published in political science in each calendar year.
+The is awarded annually by the UK Political Studies Association to the best book published in political science in each calendar year.

 Below we include a partial (crowd-sourced) list of excellent books written by women in politics and IR during the last thirty years that our members have recommended.
 Please send us your suggestions and additions – which books written by women political scientists, IR scholars and theorists have influenced you?